 Recent Articles Expose That Mesh Surgery Leaves Women Debilitated, Distraught, and Living in Pain

-Mesh surgeries for incontinence and organ prolapse have been at the forefront of the media for several years.
+Mesh surgeries for leaking and pelvic organ prolapse have been at the forefront of the media for several years.
 Watch late-night TV in America and you see that there are many class-action lawsuits occurring here in America as well as in Australia.

 Recently, more media attention has risen because several hundred Australian women decided to stand up for their rights and say hell no we won’t take it anymore and bought a class action suit to the “mesh doctors.”